gsvendsen/fuzzy-memory/README.md

 #### Features
 - Visual timer with a line growing around the memory board
-- Different themes to choose from through a theme querySelector
+- Different themes to choose from through a theme selector which saves your choice for next time
 - Ability to choose difficulty (timer speed)
 - Shuffle/restart button